yfq-yy/Dewater/README.md

-# A Physics-based Attention CycleGAN for UAV Coastal Zone Unpaired Images Water Removal
+# DewaterGAN: An Unsupervised Image Water Removal for UAV in Coastal Zone

 ### Update